 The division of your marital property, which is often the most complicated term to resolve

 Alimony, called spousal maintenance in Texas

 The goal is for you and your divorcing spouse to find a middle ground that you are both willing to accept on each of these terms that applies to your divorce.

-Your Final Decree of Divorce is a document that ends your marriage, and that effectively divides one household into two, and it will contain every divorce term and all the related specifics that you and your divorcing spouse have hammered out between you.
-Ultimately, your Final Decree of Divorce will include all of the following that apply to your divorce:
+Your Final Decree of Divorce is a document that ends your marriage and effectively divides one household into two.
+Your decree will contain every divorce term and all the related specifics that you and your divorcing spouse have hammered out between you.
+Ultimately, your Final Decree of Divorce will include all of the following information that applies to your divorce:

 How you will be dividing your marital property

-That property that will remain you or your soon-to-be ex’s separate property
+Which properties will remain with you or with your soon-to-be ex

 Where your kids are going to live (and according to what possession and access schedule)